 Chart 6.1 shows a period during winter in which effective1 rainfall exceeds evaporation in a number of districts.
-It is during this time that in normal years pasture growth is not limited by soil moisture, soils are generally wet, and the spreading of effluent from dairy sheds is not advised in those districts.
+It is during this time that in normal years in those localities that pasture growth is not limited by soil moisture, soils are generally wet, and the spreading of effluent from dairy sheds is not advised.